wwwy3y3/coren/README.md

 Just follow these steps:

-1. write `coren.config.js`: including transfer webpack `production` setting
+1. write `coren.config.js`
+2. Use `new CorenWebpack` to extend webpack config
-2. add `defineXXXXX` method at your component
+3. add `defineXXXXX` method at your component
-3. add `coren middleware` at express server
+4. add `coren middleware` at express server
+5. start webpack server
-4. `npm run build` ( or `coren build`)
+6. after webpack is built, `npm run coren-dev` ( or `coren dev`)

-Then just run deploy method to deploy this project.
+7. start express

 # Limitation

 - Based on webpack: coren strongly count on webpack, currently it doesn't support other tools like `rollup`, `browserify`.
+- Because coren is server side render framework, there are some modules that don't support `isomorphic` environment.
+For these modules, that may break the ssr.

 # More Example